 Study how to support cellular IoT enablers in 6G including:

-1 An analysis of whether and which 5GS cellular IoT features are applicable to 6G and identify which of these features that should be further studied.
-The result of this analysis will serve as a starting point for the study.
+1 Analyse whether and which 5GS cellular IoT features are applicable to 6G and identify which of these features that should be further studied.

 NOTE 1: Enhancements in 6G to the selected 5GS IoT features are not precluded.